• Menu

 image of nordic skier

 Cross-country skiing at the Eldora Nordic Center.
-Photo by Eldora Facebook.
+Photo by Eldora Facebook

 The popular Eldora Nordic Center is just feet away from Eldora’s alpine ski resort.
 To spend a day at “Nordic” can be a quieter and more calm option, but you will also work up a good sweat.

 The Nordic Center trails are perfect for cross-country skiing and snowshoeing.
 Visitors will find themselves winding through forests and alpine meadows with breathtaking mountain views.
-Designed and maintained for all skill levels, the Nordic center is fun for the entire family and a great way to get in a little exercise.
+Designed and maintained for all skill levels, the Nordic Center is fun for the entire family and a great way to get in a little exercise.

-Hiking
+Experience Hiking

 image of hiking nederland

 With easy access to the Indian Peaks Wilderness area, Nederland is the perfect jumping-off point for your hiking adventures.
-For easy, family-friendly trails begin with the Mud Lake Trail network.
+For easy, family-friendly trails, begin with the Mud Lake Trail network.
 Or for more moderate hikes, explore the West Magnolia Loop Trail, a 7.2-mile loop trail, or the stunning hike to Diamond Lake via the Fourth of July Trail.

-Time it right in the summer to see fields of wildflowers that take over the mountainside.
+The time is right in the summer to see fields of wildflowers that take over the mountainside.

-Backpacking
+Go Backpacking

 image of indian peaks wilderness

 Backpacking through the Indian Peaks Wilderness.
-Photo by Adam Zolyak.
+Photo by Adam Zolyak

 The Indian Peaks Wilderness offers a variety of backpacking options from moderate two-day trips to epic week-long trips.
 Adventurers can cross the Continental Divide, traverse iconic mountain passes, and enjoy scenic vistas, all of which make backpacking in the Indian Peaks Wilderness one of the top things to do in Nederland.
 A permit is required via the U.S. Forest Service Boulder Ranger District.

 Camping near Nederland offers a mix of designated campgrounds and free dispersed camping sites.
 Magnolia Road, or West Mag as locals call it, is a popular dispersed camping area.
-First-come, first-served campsites are located all throughout the area along Highway 123, east of the trailhead.
+First-come, first-served campsites are located throughout the area along Highway 123, east of the trailhead.

 Another fun free camping option is found near the historic Moffat Tunnel.
 Heading south from Nederland on Hwy 119, the Moffat Tunnel trailhead, also known as East Portal Trailhead, is perfect for summer hiking and 4×4 driving along the trails.

-If you are looking for designated campgrounds, find your spot at the Kelly Dahl Campground, found along the Peak to Peak Highway or the Rainbow Lakes Campground, perfect for anglers with its access to nearby ponds and streams.
+If you are looking for designated campgrounds, find your spot at the Kelly Dahl Campground, found along the Peak to Peak Highway, or the Rainbow Lakes Campground, perfect for anglers with its access to nearby ponds and streams.

 Visit Caribou Ghost Town